 There are different types of fat:

-Saturated fats - these have historically been associated with an increased risk of developing cardiovascular disease (CVD) when consumed in excess as too much can increase your total cholesterol level.
-However, more recent evidence has indicated that saturated fats may not be the culprits for CVD but it would still be wise to not over-consume them.
+These have historically been associated with negative health outcomes when consumed in excess as too much can increase your total cholesterol level.
+However, more recent evidence has indicated that saturated fats may not be the culprits we thought they once were, but it would still be wise to not over-consume them.

-Monounsaturated fats - monounsaturated fats may help to lower the level of 'bad', i.e. LDL, cholesterol in our blood while keeping 'good', i.e. HDL, cholesterol high.
+Monounsaturated fats may help to lower the level of 'bad', i.e. LDL, cholesterol in our blood while keeping 'good', i.e. HDL, cholesterol high.
 Olive and rapeseed oils are rich in monounsaturates, and these fats are also found in small amounts in many nuts and seeds and their oils.

 One principal reason why there is overconsumption of omega-6s is that many processed and junk foods are made from these oils which are tasty and cheap to use so they are added in large amounts.
 These oils are heavily processed and therefore the fats become oxidised – or rancid.
-These, in turn, are atherogenic or plaque-forming – the initial process involved in the pathology of CVD.
 We need to include some omega-6s in our diet, but make sure they’re from plant sources where the oil hasn’t been subject to oxidation.

-trans fats - trans fatty acids are predominantly industrially produced during the creation of 'hydrogenated' fats, and they are used in margarines and manufactured foods like cakes, pies and biscuits.
+Trans fatty acids are predominantly industrially produced during the creation of 'hydrogenated' fats, and they are used in margarines and manufactured foods like cakes, pies and biscuits.
 They confer texture and shelf-life benefits on manufactured foods.
-These are atherogenic and should be avoided as much as possible.
+These are should be avoided as much as possible due to clear evidence for their negative effects on health (4).

 Read more about fats in our article Good Fats & Bad Fats.